Journey: A Missional Leadership Development Program

 The cost for the Fall session is $600 USD before July 14 and $700 USD after.
 This does not include fees for the Fall Weekend Learning Event.
 See Weekend Learning Event Fees for more information

-Fees for the Fall Weekend Learning Event are due Aug.
-21 and are non-refundable.
+Fees for the Fall Weekend Learning Event are due August 20 and are non-refundable.
 Fees cover both you and your pastoral mentor for the weekend.
-Fees for the September 2020 event are $50 USD.